alechenninger/map-minder/README.md

 # Map Minder

-This is a simple POC which demonstrates using LLMs to automate mediating assessments of Simon Wardley's evolutionary characteristics cheat-sheet, in order to provide some guidance when trying to determine a component's placement on the evolution axis.
+This is a simple POC which demonstrates using LLMs to automate mediating assessments of Simon Wardley's evolutionary characteristics cheat-sheet, in order to provide some guidance when trying to determine a component's placement on the evolution axis of a Wardley Map.

 ```shell
 $ dart bin/map_minder.dart "LLM-assisted wardley mapping"